EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 Looking back it feels like a monstrosity.
 Even I would argue that that example was in desperate need of some visual love and care with flags.
 But with just 5 minutes of research of representing languages with flags, every thing said no.

 ## Languages
-When even the London Underground has its own flag, it’s hard to imagine why in the online world do we associate flags with languages.
+When even the London Underground has a flag, it’s hard to imagine why in the online world we associate flags with languages.
 Both languages and flags in their own right mean so much more.

 <div class="images col-xs-12">
 	<img src="/images/posts/london-underground.jpg" class="col-xs-12 position central small" alt="London underground flag flying over St James's Park station">
 </div>

-The first issue with using flags to represent languages is that it is not a strictly a one-to-one relationship.
+The first issue with using flags for languages is that it is not a one-to-one relationship.
 A language is spoken in multiple countries, and a country can have multiple official languages.
 For example, in China they have 8 official languages.
-So if you were to put a Chinese flag to help users select their language, which language should your users expect?
+So if a user selected a Chinese flag, which language should they expect?
 Another example is English.
 Personally I consider English to be a disease language, with odd words creeping into every language.
 But it is [an official language of many countries], from England and America, to India and the Philippines.

 Using flags to represent languages is a confusing design choice for everyone for more reasons than you might think.
 Language can be very personal, and is a huge part of your culture.
 I cannot stand it when I am presented with a Brazilian flag when selecting my resource in Portuguese.
 It’s not where the language originated from.
 It’s also the same when an American flag is used for selecting English.
-Yes, there are differences between the versions but the “original” language should be of higher priority.
+Language should balance reflecting the company's identity with target audience.
+It can be disheartening to see a British company use American spelling.

 > <i class="fa fa-quote-left"></i> I hate it when I get [X] flag for the [Y] language

 If you have ever brought this up for discussion, you’ll probably have heard that.
 Language is personal.
 You don’t want to be inducing hatred in your designs.
-Quite often the language selection comes very early on in your user journey, so it’s not setting the right tone from the very beginning of their journeys.
+Quite often the language selection comes very early on in your user journey.
+From there it doesn't set the right tone from the beginning.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I am OUTRAGED at these silly new <a href="https://twitter.com/OxfordWords">@OxfordWords</a>!
 Wasn&#39;t the laugh-till-you-cry emoji enough? <a href="https://t.co/saSrhCuQaF">https://t.co/saSrhCuQaF</a></p>&mdash; Mary Norris (@MaryNorrisTNY) <a href="https://twitter.com/MaryNorrisTNY/status/715877188868833280">April 1, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>